Free US / Domestic Shipping On Orders Over $145!

 Does guitar cable quality matter?

 This is a funny question that I've heard many times.
 When you're on stage, and the signal stops, or you're dealing with noise - ask yourself this question.
 Usually, I get a nod when I say this - quality matters when you have a problem.
 You can get away with a cheap cable - but if you want the best tone in the recording studio.
 Or if you want something you can count on while on the road.
 Yes, quality matters.
+If you're looking for the best guitar to amp cable, look no further!

 Are all guitar cables the same?